GinaKompocholi/ParsingFile-3NewFilesOutput/README.md

 After cloning repo, project can be executed either by using default example input file or by providing a custom input file.

 * #### Custom input file
-To run the program with a custom file, add in Project root folder (Beeline folder) the input file you want to parse and after moving into this folder in your cmd, simply run bellow command:
+To run the program with a custom file, add in InputFile folder the input file you want to parse and after moving into this folder in your cmd, simply run bellow command:

     `python main.py name_of_your_custom_file.txt`

 * #### Default input file

-To run the program with the default file, simply get into the root folder of the Project (Beeline folder) , in your cmd and run bellow command:
+To run the program with the default input file, simply get into the root folder of the Project (Beeline folder) in your cmd and run bellow command:

     `python main.py`